What are fibrous minerals?

 Historically, exposure to asbestiform fibres over long periods of time has led to diseases such as asbestosis, lung cancer and mesothelioma.
 The concentrations of fibres encountered in the mining industry today are typically over a hundred times lower than experienced historically and are below current exposure standards.

 How is the potential exposure to fibrous minerals managed?

-If fibrous minerals exist on a mine site, a fibrous minerals management plan should be formulated, and made available to the Department of Mines and Petroleum upon request.
+If fibrous minerals exist on a mine site, a fibrous minerals management plan should be formulated, and made available to the Department of Mines, Industry Regulation and Safety upon request.